 - Driver description

 If you weren’t around for the accident and discover your car has been damaged, ask anyone nearby if they witnessed the incident.
-If you were parked in a location with security cameras, try finding out if the offender was caught on tape.
+If you were parked in a location with security cameras, such as a parking lot, try finding out if the offender was caught on tape.

 Report the hit and run to the police

 It’s a serious offence to flee the scene of a car accident.
 Call the police and give them all of the information you gathered.
 This will increase the chances of the offending driver will be apprehended.
 While you’re waiting for an officer to arrive, take some pictures of the damage for your records.

 This is very important: It’s vital you make a police report within 24 hours of the hit and run incident and inform your car insurance company.
 Many insurers will only accept a car insurance claim if a police report has been filed as well.